bicknarnes/fall-2022/05-Classification.md

 ## Gapminder

-* Review notebooks -- mention reproducibility (no jupyter notebooks) and my workflow
+* Review notebooks -- reproducibility (no jupyter notebooks) and my workflow
+* Generic guidance...
+  * Organize your repo so that your major results are presented in the README.md
+  * Provide instructions for reproducing those results
+  * Use one file with python code for each question and import reused code when appropriate (new)
+  * No jupyter notebooks! (implicit)

 ## Notebooks